SmartThinker: Progressive Chain-of-Thought Length Calibration for Efficient Large Language Model Reasoning: Introduction

 To bridge this gap, we propose \method, a GRPO-based algorithm that \textbf{jointly optimizes reasoning accuracy and efficiency through adaptive length calibration with dynamic length reward based on optimal length estimation}.
 Our approach is ``smart" in two key aspects.
 First, instead of heuristically penalizing reasoning length, we explicitly characterize the relation between reasoning length and correctness using a Gaussian distribution, enabling us to identify an optimal reasoning length maximizing the probability of success for a given prompt.
 This replaces blind linear penalties with a principled probabilistic objective.
-Second, we introduce a dynamic length reward coefficient that ensures the normalized advantage of correct trajectories remains non-negative, preventing valid but longer reasoning paths from being mistakenly suppressed while skipping manual hyperparameter tuning.
+Second, we introduce a dynamic length-reward coefficient that ensures the normalized advantage of correct trajectories remains non-negative, preventing valid but longer reasoning paths from being mistakenly suppressed while skipping manual hyperparameter tuning.

-We extensively evaluate \method on base models of different scales and mathematical benchmarks with varying difficulty levels.
-Experimental results show that \method reduces reasoning token usage by up to 52.2\% while simultaneously improving reasoning quality.
-On challenging benchmarks like AIME25, accuracy gains reach as high as 16.6\%, demonstrating the effectiveness of adaptive reasoning length.
-We show an example from AIME25 in \autoref{fig:aime25}.
+We extensively evaluate \method on base models of different scales and mathematical benchmarks of varying difficulty.
+Experimental results show that \method reduces reasoning token usage by up to 52.6\% while improving reasoning accuracy.
+On challenging benchmarks like AIME25, accuracy gains a relative improvement of up to 16.6\%, demonstrating the effectiveness of adaptive reasoning length. \autoref{fig:aime25} presents an illustrative example from AIME25.

-Our contributions are summarized as follows: \begin{itemize} \item We identify and analyze the reward design issues in GRPO-based efficient reasoning methods caused by the lack of dynamic reward design. \item We propose a probabilistic approach to estimate the optimal reasoning length for each question and design a corresponding dynamic length reward. \item We use a dynamic length reward coefficient to calibrate the weight of the length reward in the total reward, avoiding incorrectly penalizing correct trajectories. \item Extensive experiments demonstrate that \method can simultaneously improve both efficiency and accuracy with length reduction of up to 52.2\% and accuracy improvement of up to 16\%. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item We identify and analyze the reward design issues in GRPO-based efficient reasoning methods caused by the lack of dynamic reward design. \item We propose a probabilistic approach to estimate the optimal reasoning length for each question and design a corresponding dynamic length reward. \item We use a dynamic length-reward coefficient to calibrate the weight of the length reward in the total reward, avoiding incorrectly penalizing correct trajectories. \item Extensive experiments demonstrate that \method can simultaneously improve both efficiency and accuracy with length reduction of up to 52.6\% and accuracy improvement of up to 16.6\%. \end{itemize}